Selur/hybrid-vapoursynth-addon/README.md

 These build scripts are for Ubuntu 24.04 LTS and Debian Sid (in future the coming Debian 13) tested only.
+Scripts are rewritten.They are slightly more modular.
+German and English messages were added.

 1. hybrid-vapoursynth-addon
 Adding Vapoursynth and plugins to Hybrid